Skip to main content

 Are you in this for the cashback or interest on offer?

-Do you want to make sure you're covered on holiday or get cheap breakdown cover?
+Do you want to make sure you're covered on holiday or that you get cheap breakdown cover?

-Before signing up to a packaged account, work out what features are nice to have an what you consider essential.
+Before signing up to a packaged account, work out what features are nice to have and what you consider essential.

 See if you can get it free

-The benefits available in package accounts don't always cost you anything.
+The benefits available in packaged accounts don't always cost you anything.

-You can often find linked savings, cashback and even travel insurance free if you compare current accounts thoroughly enough.
+You can often find linked savings accounts and cashback for free if you compare current accounts thoroughly enough.

-So before signing up to a monthly contract, check you need to.
+So before signing up to a packaged account, check you need to.

 Make sure it all adds up